stevana/deterministic-scheduler/README.md

 transactions around `MVar`s, we'll see an example of what these are useful for shortly.

+We'll call our communcation channel `Signal`:

 ``` haskell
 data Signal = SingleThreaded | MultiThreaded (TMVar ())
   deriving Eq
 ```

+There are two ways to create a `Signal`, one for single-threaded and another for multi-threaded execution:

 ``` haskell
 newSingleThreadedSignal :: Signal